Timing Synchronization & Timing Error Detectors (TED)

 This also leads to implementation optimizations, as only one FIR filter structure need be instantiated, with the commutator indexing a Look-Up Table (LUT) of each polyphase leg’s filter coefficients at a given time.

 In a simple simulated system above, we were able to generate a QPSK signal (no frequency or phase offset present) at 2x Samples per Symbol (SPS).
-Below, we can see the ideal sampling location (minimal deviation from ideal constellation points in I/Q plane) can be found after matched filtering, selecting a fixed timing offset, and final downsampling to 1x SPS.
+Below, we will see the ideal sampling location (minimal deviation from ideal constellation points in I/Q plane) can be found after matched filtering with a polyphase filter implementation, selecting a timing offset based off commutator/branch, and final downsampling to 1x SPS.

 For the Polyphase Interpolation Filter case, we start by generating a similar Root Raised Cosine (RRC) filter as before, however the prototype filter is scaled by the number of polyphase filter legs- as done in other polyphase prototype designs- to maintain the correct matched filter response.